 Habitat: Dry soils; meadows; old fields, roadsides, and other waste places.

-Range: A North American native, evening primrose is found from Newfoundland to British Columbia, south to Texas and Florida, and west to North Dakota and Idaho.
+Range: A North native, evening primrose is found from Newfoundland to British Columbia, south to Texas and Florida, and west to North Dakota and Idaho.

 Identification: An erect biennial herb, growing 3 - 6 feet tall from a rosette of basal leaves during the first year.
 A hairy stem bears alternate lance-shaped leaves.
 During the second year showy, yellow, four-petaled flowers (June-October), about 2 inches across, bloom in diminished light or in the dark.